Pppp1116/content-license-policy/README.md

 ### 9.2.
 Member License to the Owner

-By posting Member Content in the Official Discord **“The PCs Secret”** or contributing it to this repository, you grant the Owner a **perpetual, worldwide, non-exclusive license** to:
+By posting Member Content in the Official Discord **“The PCs Secret”** or contributing it to this repository, you grant the Owner a **worldwide, perpetual, irrevocable (to the maximum extent permitted by law), royalty-free, fully-paid, transferable and sublicensable license** to:

+1. Use, copy, host, store, display, perform, reproduce, modify, adapt, translate, and create derivative works from the Member Content;
-- Use, modify, compile, and integrate the Member Content into the Project;
+2. Combine the Member Content with Owner Content or other content in the Project;
-- Publish and redistribute it as part of the Project or related projects;
+3. Publish, distribute, and redistribute the Member Content (in original or modified form) as part of the Project or related projects;
-- Use it **commercially** as part of Owner products, services, or materials.
+4. Use the Member Content **commercially** in any products, services, or materials of the Owner or the Owner’s licensees.

+You also represent and warrant that:

+- You have all necessary rights, licenses, and permissions to grant this license;
+- Your Member Content does not knowingly infringe the rights of any third party;
+- Your Member Content is not subject to any confidentiality obligation that would conflict with this license.

 Other users receive only the **non-commercial rights** described in this Policy.
 Member Content is **not** automatically free for others to monetize.